dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 ========

-In addition to implementing best practices for security and access control, you should also consider the following best practices specific to interacting with D-Wave's compute infrastructure:
+In addition to implementing best practices for security and access control, you should consider the following best practices specific to interacting with D-Wave's compute infrastructure during both initial development and maintenance:

 *   Use a minimum-permission model for allowing application access to sensitive data, such as personally identifiable information (PII).